mikhirurg/DerivationTreeBuilder/README.md

 <img src="/img/img1.png" alt="Demo 1" width=800>

 On the top part of the application window, there is a text area for the input program.
-Below that there is located the tre generation settings:
+Below that there is located the tree generation settings:
 - Do we want to use explicit state representation
 - What is the derivation depth of the tree
 - What tree representation format do we want (ASCII / LateX code)